 These are the some of the biggest culprits allowing unwanted cool air in the house.
 Over time, old windows don’t effectively keep cold air out and warm air in.
 That’s why old windows should be checked periodically.
 Sometimes, leaky windows call for new windows altogether, but there are other options for sealing windows like caulking, weather stripping, and window film.

 Entry doors, sliding glass doors, and any doors that are opening and closing often are guilty of letting cold air in.
 Additionally, constant use of those doors makes them wear out quicker, even when you’ve made sure they’re efficiently sealed.
 Energy efficient new windows for your home and proper door installation will seal warmth in and keep the cold out.
 Over time, replacements will be necessary, so it’s better to get the jump on new windows and doors before you’re in the dead of winter.

 If you’ve had brand new windows and doors installed and your house still feels like it can’t keep heat, look up.
 Heat rises and, when attic ceilings are poorly insulated (or not insulated at all), that rising heat is escaping through your roof.
 A veritable chimney from which you’re letting heat and money escape.
 You can have the best new windows and doors on earth, but heat will always rise.
 Without proper attic ceiling insulation, you’ll remain chilly and foot a hefty energy bill.

 There you have it.
 Windows, doors, airflow, and insulation are going to keep your hearth and home warm this winter.
-If you’re having doubts, give us a shout and we’ll make sure to have a look and get you in good shape for the coming season.
+If you’re having doubts, give us a shout and we can help you with installing replacement windows and doors for your home.
+We have been serving homeowners in Costa Mesa, Huntington Beach, and Newport Beach, CA for over three decades.
+We’ll make sure to have a look and get you in good shape for the coming season.